 Rule: Instant consultation

 The conventional wisdom of trade is that the visitor is lazy, and you need to follow him to persuade.
 In an offline shop, the visitor explores the goods and immediately turns to the nearest consultant.
 The challenge could only be if the service in the store was organized so badly that the buyer started playing the game “catch the consultant to ask if you can”.
-In the online store, to ask a question, the customer needs to make many steps, whatever contact method he chooses.
+In the online store, to ask a question, the customer needs to take many steps, whatever contact method he chooses.

 Trap # 15: CallBackHunter

-To call the phone given in the header, recently, the customer needed to take the phone, dialed the number, listened to the answering machine with the proposed sets of digits, waited for the connection with the operator and, finally, asked.
+To call the phone given in the header, recently, the customer needed to take the phone, dialed the number, listened to the answering machine with the proposed sets of digits, waited for the connection with the operator, and, finally, asked.
 Too much.
 Now, wise store owners implement the trap completely more rationally.
 All phone numbers on the site must be clickable and automatically referring the visitor to dial: it can be integrated with Skype from the desktop version of the site, from the mobile version – switching to dialing right from the phone.
 However, there is another effective approach – CallBackHunter.
 This is the title of a small button that, regardless of the scrolling, is always overlaid the store window, being in the visible area of the screen.
-The button looks harmoniously both on the desktop and mobile versions of the site, does not take up much space and is easy to use.
+The button looks harmoniously both on the desktop and mobile versions of the site do not take up much space and is easy to use.

 Trap # 16: Live Chat

 On the product and directory page, the user needs to receive an instant response to the question of interest.
 The long waiting annoys the buyer.
 If such an opportunity is not performed, the business will lose its customers.